jkomoros/prompt-garden/README.md

 If true, then calls that would otherwise hit a remote LLM will instead return a local result.

+### CLI

+The CLI can output a mermaid diagram.

+For now, run `node tools/garden/main.js --diagram | pbcopy` and then paste the output into https://mermaid.live.

 ### Developing

 Run `npm run serve`